Optometrists in Lillington, NC

 What does an optometrist do?

-When a condition needs surgery or specialised medical management, the optometrist refers to an ophthalmologist (an MD eye surgeon).
+When a condition needs surgery or specialized medical management, the optometrist refers to an ophthalmologist (an MD eye surgeon).
 The two specialties often work together: the optometrist handles routine care and follow-up, the ophthalmologist handles surgery and complex disease.

 Children, adults, and screening for disease